 Highlights include kid-sized banks and stores, an aircraft flight deck, as well as a regular program of events and activities guaranteed to entertain and challenge.

-The concept behind the Sandbox Children’s Museum is simple: children learn well when they enjoy play simultaneously.
+The concept behind the Sandbox Children’s Museum is simple: children learn well when they enjoy playing simultaneously.

 There is also Charlie’s Perfect Playplace, which is perfect for unwinding and personal play!